Victor Moses: Inter Milan sign Chelsea wing-back on loan with option to buy | Goal.com

 This move will see him link up again with former Blues manager Antonio Conte.
 The former Wigan man played in the Italian’s Premier League triumph with the Blues in 2016-17.

-"Having the opportunity to work with the coach again is something I’m really happy about.
-I’ve spoken to him and he’s already explained the club’s project to me,” the Nigerian commented on his reunion with Conte.
+"Having the opportunity to work with the coach again is something I’m really happy about,” the Nigerian commented on his reunion with Conte.

+"I’ve spoken to him and he’s already explained the club’s project to me.
+I want to be part of it, I’m happy to be here.

 On the city of Milan, he said: "It seems like a nice city, I’ve liked what I’ve seen up to now.
 I think I’ll enjoy it here and we’ll have a great future together.
 I have positive feelings.